bt_bb_section_bottom_section_coverage_image

 What is Tongue Tie?

 Some babies are born with a congenital anomaly known as Tongue Tie, which has the medical name Ankyloglossia.
-The most up to date research can by found here: https://pubmed.ncbi.nlm.nih.gov/30701608/
+The most up to date research about the anatomy of the frenulum can by found here: What is a tongue tie?
+Defining the anatomy of the in-situ lingual frenulum

-A tongue tie is a midline fold of in the floor of the mouth fascia connective tissue that on raising the tongue is shorter/tighter than usual, restricting movement of the tongue.
+This research has informed us much further than ever before and it is accepted that a tongue tie is a midline fold of in the floor of the mouth fascia connective tissue that on raising the tongue is shorter/tighter than usual, restricting movement of the tongue.
+This in turn can cause dysfunction in the feeding process.

-If you are having any of the below feeding issues, it is important to see a tongue tie trained specialist to perform a full assessment of the function of the tongue, please ask the professional you are seeing if they have completed the specialist training.
+If you are having any of the below feeding issues, it is important to see a tongue tie trained specialist to perform a full assessment of the function of the tongue.
+Don’t be embarrassed to please ask the professional you are seeing if they have completed the specialist training as it is a specialist skill and currently not routinely taught within the scope of Midwifery, Paediatrics or General Practitioner Medicine.
+An IBCLC may have the knowledge to suspect a Tongue Tue but it is also outside their remit of practice to diagnose it.
+Only Health Professionals who have been regulated by the Care Quality Commission for Surgical Procedures are legally able to perform tongue tie division surgery.
+Please ensure your practitioner has the correct training and insurance.

-Tongue Tie can cause feeding difficulties, particularly with breast/chestfeeding.
+Tongue Tie can cause many feeding difficulties, particularly with breast/chestfeeding.

 Such as: